syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 int i = 1;

-//Iterate througth the paragraphs
+//Iterates througth the paragraphs

 foreach (WParagraph paragraph in textbody.Paragraphs)

 {

-//Iterate througth the paragraph items
+//Iterates througth the paragraph items

 foreach (ParagraphItem item in paragraph.ChildEntities)

 {

-//Get the picture and save it into specified location
+//Gets the picture and saves it into specified location

 switch (item.EntityType)